-A certificate of achievement is issued in a state-approved program designed for students who are looking for instruction with a high degree of specialization.
-Certificate programs vary in length and may be pursued on a full-time or part-time basis.
-Career and Technical Education (CTE) certificate programs are usually one-year educational programs that offer courses needed to prepare students for immediate employment.
-A certificate program is specific, and no course substitution will be permitted unless approved by the appropriate academic department.
+designed for students who are looking for instruction with a high website at lacitycollege.ed/Admissions/Admissions-Records/ degree of specialization.
+Certicate programs vary in length and Certicate-Petition. may be pursued on a full-time or part-time basis.
+Career and Technical Education (CTE) celacate programs are usually one-year Noncredit Certibcate educational programs that offer courses needed to prepare stu dents for immediate employment.
+A certicate program is specific, the appropriate academic department.